jinrNICA/MPD/Flow/README.md

 To simulate data one needs to install correct FHCal geometry, install generator (UrQMD) and run MPDRoot simulation code.

-### 1. Installation of the correct FHCal geometry in the MPDRoot framework
+### 1. Installation of the correct FHCal geometry in the MPDRoot framework and MPDRoot preparation

 <u><big>1.1</big></u> Use branch marina_070417 in GIT repository:
 <center><a href="https://git.jinr.ru/nica/mpdroot" target="_blank">https://git.jinr.ru/nica/mpdroot</a></center>